P4jMepR/ChicksGroupBackend/README.md

 ## Testing

-Comprehensive testing ensures the reliability and correctness of the API:
+Comprehensive testing ensures the reliability and correct behaviour of the API:

 - **Unit Tests:** Validate individual components and functions.
 - **Integration Tests:** Ensure that different parts of the application work seamlessly together.